doktordirk/aurelia-authentication-loopback-sample/README.md

 ##### common/models/user.json

 Here we define our `user` model.
 We use/inherit the build-in `User`.
-This gets us the expected properties and methods for user accounts (accessToken, ACL for eg. login, signup, update etc)
+This gets us the expected properties and methods for user accounts (accessToken, ACL for eg. login, signup, update etc).
+Furthermore, in `/server/component-config.json` we set    `"model": "user"` for "loopback-component-satellizer"->"facebook".
+That adds the required remoteMethods to our user model which handle the facebook login on the server side.
 ```
 "base": "User",
 ```
-Define the `properties` of the `user`
+Define some additional `properties` of the `user`.
+Some we already inherited with the build-in User model, particularly the `email` property.
 ```
 "properties": ..
 ```